ua-i2cat/gst-unity-bridge/README.md

 - The Unity3D Editor loads all native plugins at startup, so it does not pick up changes you make later on. https://github.com/mrayy/mrayGStreamerUnity already took care of this.
 - iOS support
 - OSX support

+## 4. ACKNOWLEDGEMENT

+This package has been created within the [ImmersiaTV](http://immersiatv.eu) project.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement 688619.